EXCLUSIVE-Dyson dumps Malaysian supplier ATA over labour concerns

 The activist, Andy Hall, shared a letter the U.S. Customs and Border Protection (CBP) had sent him informing him it had agreed to investigate an ATA unit after he flagged complaints received from workers.

-The CBP has banned six Malaysian firm in the last two years from selling their products to the United States after finding evidence of forced labour.
+The CBP has banned six Malaysian firms in the last two years from selling their products to the United States after finding evidence of forced labour.

 In July, the U.S. State Department put Malaysia on a list with more than a dozen countries including China and North Korea, saying it had not made progress in eliminating trafficking of workers.